rydmike/flex_color_picker/README.md

 a dialog.
 The `ColorPicker` comes with a built-in dialog that can be used for this.
 Alternatively you can just use the `ColorPicker` widget and include it in your own custom dialog.

-For the first dialog example we will show all the built-in picker types, except the combined primary and accent colors picker type, and the near black and white shades' picker.
-We will add some custom colors for the **Custom** colors section of the `ColorPicker`.
+For the first dialog example, we will show all the built-in picker types, except the combined primary and accent colors picker type, and the near black and white shades' picker.
+We will add some custom colors for the **Custom** section of the `ColorPicker`.

 First we define our custom colors and from our color definitions we create primary and accent color swatches by using `ColorTools.createPrimarySwatch`, and for some example colors with the `ColorTools.createAccentSwatch`